unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-2_creating-smart-contract-with-solidity.md

 In this project, we’ll pass the addresses of `USDCToken` and `JOEToken` to operate the AMM.

 [IERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/IERC20.sol) is the interface of `ERC20`,
-meaning it only defines the function signatures (i.e., how ERC20 behaves).
+meaning it only defines the function signatures（i.e., how ERC20 behaves）.

 The `AMM contract` does not need to know which exact contract `tokenX` and `tokenY` are.
 As long as the contracts implement the `ERC20` functions, we can interact with them via the interface.